Positions - Entertainment, Sport and Work

 Competitive and Fundraising Events

-SPCA advocates for organisational responsibility for competitive and fundraising events to ensure that all animals used have their physical, health, and behavioural needs met.
+SPCA advocates for organisational responsibility for competitive and fundraising events to ensure that all animals involved have a Good Life where they experience positive welfare and have their physical, health, and behavioural needs met.

-SCPA opposes the hunting of wild animals by humans with birds of prey.
+SPCA opposes the hunting of animals by humans with birds of prey for entertainment, sport, and work.

 Feeding of Live Animals